What is colposcopy?

 You can use pads to manage any vaginal discharge or bleeding.
 In the meantime, avoid inserting anything into your vaginal.
 Allow your cervix time to heal by avoiding penetrative sex, tampons or douching.
 Ask your provider about how long you should avoid these activities to ensure adequate recovery time.

 What do the results of my colposcopy mean?

-The results of the colposcopy and biopsy will determine if you need any treatment.
-If the tests reveal early cases of abnormality, like mild dysplasia, your doctor will ask you to repeat the Pap test periodically.
+Suppose the colposcopy biopsy results reveal early cases of abnormality, like mild cervical dysplasia.
+In that case, your provider will ask you to repeat the Pap test periodically.
 Mild dysplasia may go away on its own (tissue returns to normal without treatment).
-More advanced pre-cancer cells can be treated with loop electrosurgical incision procedure (LEEP) or a cone biopsy.
-In more serious cases, surgery may be needed to remove the entire uterus.
+Treatments for more advanced precancer cells include:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy